-The retention stage comes after you have made a purchase.
-It depends on how customers enjoyed their decision of purchasing from your brand.
+The Retention stage comes after a customer has made a purchase.
+The results at this stage depend on how satisfied customers are with their decision of purchasing from your brand.

-This is where your high-quality services really come into play because if people really liked them, they will come back for more.
+This is where your high-quality services really come into play because if people really like your product or service, they will come back for more.

-With the advocacy stage your aim is to lead your customers to make referrals.
-Because seriously, what is better than customers bringing in more customers.
+Your primary goal in the Advocacy stage should be to lead your customers to make referrals.
+After all, what is better than customers bringing in more customers?

-Some people will naturally talk to their friends and family about your business, but some people may need some encouragement even if they are happy with your services.
+Some people will naturally talk to their friends and family about your business, but some people may need some encouragement and convincing even if they are happy with your services.